NewcastleRSE/CARA/README.md

 ## Development Build

-The application is an AngularJS (Angular 1) web application.
+The application is built on AngularJS (Angular 1).
 It uses NPM & Bower for its package management and Grunt for its build process.

 #### Docker